WAZZEVER/wazzeverfaucet/README.md

 1. **Licensing:** All rights to this codebase are reserved.
 Unauthorized use, reproduction, or distribution of the code is strictly prohibited, unless explicit permission is granted.

-2. **Permission Requirement:** If you wish to use this code or any part of it in your projects, you must obtain written permission from the project owner ([Your Name]).
+2. **Permission Requirement:** If you wish to use this code or any part of it in your projects, you must obtain written permission from the project owner ([WALTERB]).
 Failure to do so will be considered a violation of the usage restrictions.

-3. **Payment:** In addition to obtaining permission, a licensing fee or appropriate compensation must be paid to the project owner ([Your Name]) for the usage of this code.
+3. **Payment:** In addition to obtaining permission, a licensing fee or appropriate compensation must be paid to the project owner ([WALTERB]) for the usage of this code.
 The specific terms and conditions, as well as the payment details, will be determined on a case-by-case basis.

 To request permission for using this code or to discuss licensing and payment arrangements, please contact [WALTERB#1372 (discord] via [junjueang@gmail.com].